Results of the Work – 11/27/17

 Bob

-So thanks for your prayers for the ministry and for Evangelism today if you had a chance God was at work to bless our efforts.
+So thanks for your prayers for the ministry and yesterday for evangelism and today if you have a moment.
+God lead me to another who needed to hear.

 In Him,